fsquillace/junest/README.md

 ##Automatic building of the JuNest images##
 The JuNest images are built every week so that you can always get the most updated package versions.

+##Static QEMU binaries##
+There are static QEMU binaries included in JuNest image that allows to run JuNest in a different architecture from the host system.
+They are located in `/opt/qemu` directory.

 Troubleshooting
 ===============